 Finally, use simple window treatments in your bathroom.
 Choose light-colored, short curtains.
 If you prefer to add a little variety with the curtains, select a fabric that has a small pattern on it.
 For the hardware, install something that matches the overall color scheme of the space.
 Remember to stick with lighter colors and materials since they reflect light more.

 Ready to make your small bathroom look larger than life?
-Use the tips listed above for inspiration.
-Remember to choose colors, patterns, and materials that suit your personal preferences.
-If you have any questions about how remodeling a certain aspect of your bathroom will affect the space as a whole, get in touch with a renovations expert.
+Use the tips listed above for inspiration and remember to choose colors, patterns, and materials that suit your personal preferences.
+If you have any questions about how these (or any other) changes might affect the space as whole, get in touch with our team.
+We’re always happy to talk shop!